icedac/np_alloc/README.md

 ## usage & test code

 see [unittest.cpp](https://github.com/icedac/np_alloc/blob/master/test/unittest/UnitTest.cpp)

+## pros / cons
+- (+) no lock to get new memory so fast
+- (+) improved cache locality due to pre-allocated by memory page for local thread
+- (-) using lots of memory but can be optimizing per project

 ## todo
 ### garbage collecting process from local thread pool to global pool